 Don’t worry, you won't have to pay that much.
 What you see is the worst case scenario.
 Although it is highly unlikely to happen in real life, HitBTC engine has to calculate the fee and display it to you.

 In every trade on the exchange one of participants (taker) is paying the 0.2% fee.
-But if the trade amount is very low and the coin is very cheap, the 0.2% fee can become incalculable, less than satoshi.
-In such case the fee amount is rounded up to the nearest calculable amount.
+But if the trade amount is very low and the coin is very cheap, the 0.2% fee can become incalculable, less than a satoshi.
+In such a case the fee amount is rounded up to the nearest calculable amount.

 What happens in real life then?

 As you create your order, the displayed fee amount is reserved on your trading account balance to pay the fees when necessary.
 Once your order is filled or canceled, the unspent amount is just unlocked, so you can use it again.

 So what you pay in reality does not ever exceed 0.2% of the total order amount.
 The alarming fee amount displayed is just a boundary effect, which only takes place with very cheap coins.